SAG-KeLP/kelp-core/README.md

 **CLASSIFICATION ALGORITHMS:**

-* _BinaryCSvmClassification_: it is the KeLP implemention of C-Support Vector Machine learning algorithm.
+* _BinaryCSvmClassification_: it is the KeLP implementation of C-Support Vector Machine learning algorithm.
 It is a learning algorithm for binary classification and it relies on kernel functions.
 It is a porting of the LibSVM implementation (Chang '11)
-* _BinaryNuSvmClassification_: it is the KeLP implemention of &nu;-Support Vector Machine learning algorithm.
+* _BinaryNuSvmClassification_: it is the KeLP implementation of &nu;-Support Vector Machine learning algorithm.
 It is a learning algorithm for binary classification and it relies on kernel functions.
 It is a porting of the LibSVM implementation (Chang '11)
-* _OneClassSvmClassification_: the KeLP implemention of One-Class Support Vector Machine learning algorithm.
+* _OneClassSvmClassification_: the KeLP implementation of One-Class Support Vector Machine learning algorithm.
 It is a learning algorithm for estimating the Support of a High-Dimensional Distribution and it relies on kernel functions.
 The model is acquired only by considering positive examples.
 It is useful in anomaly detection (a.k.a. novelty detection).
 It is a porting of the LibSVM implementation (Chang '11)

 **REGRESSION ALGORITHMS:**